oiyl/unknowncheats-scraped-ui-esp/README.md

 * Extremely low quality effort, or non-full images (for example someone screenshotting and drawing on someone else's menu, measuring pixels, etc) were removed, along with some others.
 * Memes were mostly kept, duplicates should've all been removed.
+* Done using Python 3, BeautifulSup lib, and urllib
+* Some files are named incorrectly, for example "<filename>.jpg.png

 ## Thread links